lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Rule ID and Dtag values in the Receive-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.

 A Receiver-Abort is aligned to L2 Words, by design.
-Therefore, padding MUST not be appended.
+Therefore, padding MUST NOT be appended.

 ~~~~